warsaw-hackers/Sloth-Shaming/README.md

 ## Bounties 😎

 ### Request Network - Best app that creates requests
-We created a reputation system for to create, query and update reputation on chain.
+We created a reputation system for to create, query and update reputation for Request Network.

 ### BuidlGuidl - Best Scaffold-ETH2 Submission
 We initialized the project using Scaffold-ETH 2 with the [SE2 Request Network extension](https://github.com/arjanjohan/scaffold-request-extension).